operaads/docs/docs/ofd/pixel-helper/README.md

 <img src="./pic_6.png" class="pixel-helper__image" />

-FYI: this test [link](https://doc.adx.opera.com/google-tag-manager-testing.html) is using Google Tag Manager, you can see test events by clicking the Register button.
+FYI: This test [link](https://doc.adx.opera.com/google-tag-manager-testing.html) uses Google Tag Manager.
+You can see test events by clicking the Register button.

 3. If you see this error on the extension, it means you forgot to carry the query string `"opera_click_id"` from the first link to the second one when redirecting(SO Pixel needs this query string to work).